Oleksandr Korniychuk: Literary career

-In 1934, at the First Congress of the Soviet Union of Writers Korniychuk was elected a member of its chairmanship board.
-The same year he became the leader of the Ukrainian SSR Union of Writers (1934-1941, 1946-1953).
+Second World War

 As World War II broke out in 1941, Korniychuk went to the frontline, first as a war correspondent, then a politruk.
 His 1942 play Frontline, criticizing the 'old style' army generals caused outrage among the latter but was supported by Stalin ("Conduct the war in better ways and there won't be such plays," he reportedly told some of the disgruntled senior rank military men).
 For it the author received his third Stalin Prize, promptly donating the money to the needs of national defense.